 The ambitious One Million Roofs program is intended to make it easier to equip roofs and buildings with photovoltaic systems.
 Thanks to modern photovoltaic systems, more and more roofs and buildings are being transformed into sustainable energy suppliers.
 Additional incentives and more effective funding options are now driving the expansion further.

 “The energy transition is one of the most important projects in the next ten years.
 To do this, we all have to pull together.
-With a good funding system and a stable legal framework, we are ensuring that solar power can be produced on a million roofs in the future,” says Gewessler.
+With a good funding system and a stable legal framework, we ensure that solar power can be produced on a million roofs in the future, ”says Gewessler.

 Sustainable investments in photovoltaics make a significant contribution to the energy transition and bring Austria closer to the long-term goal of generating 100 percent of its electricity from renewable energies by 2030.

-“The new Renewable Energy Expansion Act will be an important basis for this.
-In doing so, we are creating a new funding system with continuous funding.
-And we ensure that every household is allowed to produce at least as much electricity as it consumes,” continued Gewessler.
+“The new Renewable expansion law will be an important basis for this.
+This creates a new funding system with continuous funding.
+And we ensure that every household can at least produce as much electricity as it consumes, ”continued Gewessler.

 More planning security and transparency